-2. Plaintiffs Fail to Plead Causation or Redressability
+2. Plaintiffs' Allegations Fail to Establish Causation

-Plaintiffs also fail to establish the causation element of standing, which requires that "the injury be fairly traceable to the challenged action of the defendant, and not the result of the independent action of some third party not before the court," Lujan, 504 U.S at 560 (internal quotation marks and alterations omitted), and the redressability element, which requires that it "be 'likely,' as opposed to merely 'speculative,' that the injury will be 'redressed by a favorable decision.'"
-Lujan, 504 U.S. at 561.
+For similar reasons, Plaintiffs also fail to establish the causation element of standing, which requires that "the injury be fairly traceable to the challenged action of the defendant, and not the result of the independent action of some third party not before the court."
+Lujan, 504 U.S at 560 (internal quotation marks and alterations omitted).
 Here, any hypothetical voting fraud would be caused by third parties' illegal conduct, not any of the alleged county-board practices challenged in the Complaint.
 See, e.g., Alston v.
-Advanced Brands & Importing Co., 494 F.3d 562, 565 (6th Cir.
+Advanced Brands & Importing Co., 494 F.3d

+562, 565 (6th Cir.
 2007) (plaintiffs lacked standing to challenge advertising inducing minors to drink alcohol illegally because "the causal connection between the defendants' advertising and the plaintiffs' alleged injuries is broken by the intervening criminal acts of the third-party sellers and the third-party, underage purchasers").

 Even putting that aside, the Complaint offers no basis to conclude that the existence, or not, of any of the challenged practices would ever be the difference as to whether fraud occurred.
 The Complaint contains no allegation that any ballot-delivery location is any more susceptible than mailboxes to ballot harvesting, ballot destruction, or any other form of voter fraud.
 Given the ubiquity of mailboxes as compared to ballot-delivery locations, the Complaint provides no reason to conclude that Plaintiffs' hypothetical, conjectural injury would be prevented by elimination of satellite locations for in-person delivery of ballots.
 In the same vein, the Complaint says nothing whatsoever to explain how discarding ballots returned by citizens duly registered and eligible to vote-simply because they were not enclosed in a nested security envelope-will do anything to prevent fraud.
-And the Amended Complaint presents no reason to conclude there is any concrete, imminent threat of fraud that would (a) be thwarted by eliminating the challenged poll-watching restrictions but (b) occur if they remain in place.
+And the Complaint presents no reason to conclude there is any concrete, imminent threat of fraud that would (a) be thwarted by eliminating the challenged poll-watching restrictions but (b) occur if they remain in place.
 See Republican Party, 218 F. Supp.
-3d at 406 ("Plaintiffs' preoccupation with the role of poll watchers to deter purported voter fraud disregards other aspects of the regulatory framework the Commonwealth designed to ensure ballot integrity and thus prevent vote dilution."); see also Lujan, 504 U.S. at 571 (redressability element was lacking where "it is entirely conjectural whether the nonagency activity that [allegedly] affects respondents will be altered ... by the agency activity they seek to achieve").
-There is no standing.
+3d at 406 ("Plaintiffs' preoccupation with the role of poll watchers to deter purported voter fraud disregards other aspects of the regulatory framework the Commonwealth designed to ensure ballot integrity and thus prevent vote dilution.").
+Plaintiffs' alleged injury is not "fairly traceable" to the practices they challenge.